AmitTheBest/viewcache/readme.md

-MemCached based View Cache for Agile Toolkit
+View Cache for Agile Toolkit (for Memcached)
 ====

 If you run a busy site with complex view objects, it's likely you would want to render them and keep them in cache instead.
 Agile Toolkit comes with no built-in caching mechanisms for view, however this simple add-on will add you exactly this functionality.